flekschas/piling.js/DEV_DOCS.md

     - lasso graphics
   - active pile container
   - normal piles container
-    - pile graphics
+    - pile root graphics
+      - content graphics
         - hover item container
         - item container
-      - border container
+      - border graphics
   - lasso bg container
     - lasso fill graphics
   - grid graphics

 # Pile API

 Each visual [item](#item-api) is part of a pile.
 The pile class is the primary interface to manage and interact with the items.
 You never create pile instances yourself but

 ## Pile properties